evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

-### Sound system
+### Sound System

 You can choose between two sound systems on the Cadillac ESCALADE IQ.

-- **AKG Studio audi System**: This system features 19 speakers and delivers a maximum output of 1000 watts.
+- **AKG Studio audi System:**: This system features 19 speakers and delivers a maximum output of 1000 watts.
-- **AKG Studio Reference System**: This system features 40 speakers and delivers a maximum output of 1000 watts.
+- **AKG Studio Reference System:**: This system features 40 speakers and delivers a maximum output of 1000 watts.

 Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.